Why You Should Never Extrapolate Intumescent Fireproofing Coating Thicknesses with Structural Steel

 Anyone involved with specifying or using a fireproofing/fire-resistive product listed by UL must ensure that its ultimate end use is carried out in accordance with the relevant UL listing and UL Design Guides (Figure 3).
 These can all be accessed in the UL Solutions Fire Resistance Directory and on the organization’s website.

-Excluding Extrapolation for Intumescent Coatings
+Excluding Extrapolation for Intumescent Fireproofing Thickness

 Surprisingly, given the life safety nature of fireproofing and the specific requirements stated by UL in its Fire Resistance Directory, UL Solutions’ listings can still be prone to inconsistent interpretations.